infinitymeme/mc-plugins-ap-java/README.md

 ```

 The event object has all of the properties you might need to interact with the event.
-Here's a very simple example from the `GrapplingHook` plugin which cancels fall damage as long as a player is grappling.
+Here's a very simple example from the `LazerTag` plugin which cancels fall damage as long as a player is playing.
+This lets the map be more vertically-oriented.

 ```java
 @EventHandler